 - Online dictionary – install Google Dictionary extension, and simple double click a word to get an instant pop-up definition.

-- Voice input – you can speak to input text using several Chrome extensions like Oweb Voice Input and Speechify.
+- Voice input – you can speak to input text using several Chrome extensions like Speechify. and

 - Link Chrome to your phone – Install Chrome to Phone extension and the Android app to send links from your computer to your phone.